smartcontractkit/ccip-starter-kit-hardhat/README.md

 ### Faucet

 You will need test tokens for some of the examples in this Starter Kit.
 Public faucets sometimes limit how many tokens a user can create and token pools might not have enough liquidity.
-To resolve these issues, CCIP supports two test tokens that you can mint permissionlessly so you don't run out of tokens while testing different scenarios.
+To resolve these issues, CCIP supports two ERC20 tokens (`CCIP-BnM` and `CCIP-LnM`) that you can mint permissionlessly on each supported testnet so you don't run out of tokens while testing different scenarios.
+You can get the addresses for the test tokens, for each supported network, [here](https://docs.chain.link/ccip/supported-networks).
+You can understand the architecture principles behind these two test tokens [here](https://docs.chain.link/ccip/architecture#token-pools).

 To get 10\*\*18 units of each of these tokens, use the `faucet` task.
 Keep in mind that the `CCIP-BnM` test token you can mint on all testnets, while `CCIP-LnM` you can mint only on Ethereum Sepolia.
 On other testnets, the `CCIP-LnM` token representation is a wrapped/synthetic asset called `clCCIP-LnM`.